kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 ### API Changes

-#### Export Annotations
+#### Export Annotation

-The following annotations are being proposed to indicate the desire to export the InferencePool to clusters of a ClusterSet.
+The following annotation is being proposed to indicate the desire to export the InferencePool to member clusters of a ClusterSet.

 The `inference.networking.x-k8s.io/export` annotation key indicates a desire to export the InferencePool: